Ajla tutorial

 If you cloned the git repository, there is no ./configure script.
 You can generate it with the ./rebuild script.
 You need autoconf, automake and ed installed.

-It is recommended to use gcc. clang works, but the compilation is very slow, it may take an hour or more to compile the files ipret.c and ipretc.c.
+It is recommended to use gcc &mdash the compilation will take several minutes and it will consume about 4GB memory when compiling the files ipret.c and ipretc.c.
+Compilation with clang works, but it is very slow, it may take an hour or more to compile the files ipret.c and ipretc.c.

 When running Ajla programs, it is recommended to set the cpu governor to 'performance'.
 Ajla starts and stops threads rapidly and the 'ondemand' governor underclocks the cores, resulting in slower performance.